 Telson Mining Corporation (TSXV:TSN, OTCBB:SOHFF) holds two properties in premier mining locations within Mexico, Tahuehueto and Campo Morado.
-Both of Telson Mining’s properties have significant historical exploration results one also with past production from 2009 to end 2014.
-Telson Mining also expects that both properties have further exploration and production opportunities beyond those currently identified.
+Both of Telson’s properties have significant historical exploration results and one was last in production between 2009 and 2014.
+Telson expects both properties to have further exploration and production opportunities beyond what is currently identified.

-Telson’s Tahuehueto project was acquired by the Company in 1997.
-The majority of exploration activities were performed between 2005 and 2008 and the company is now in a position to carry the property to production.
-In anticipation of this, Telson collected and processed a 3,500 tonne Initial Bulk Sample in early 2017, which enabled the sale of 259 dry tonnes of zinc concentrate and 201 tonnes of lead concentrate for US$1.47 million.
-The success of this initial bulk sample allowed the company to initiate preproduction mining with toll milling in an off-site processing plant.
-During Q1 2018 toll milling at the Atocha Processing Plant milled approximately 9,503 tonnes of ore.
-The average head grade of the total pre-production ore processed was 5.44 g/t gold, 61.59 g/t silver, 4.54% zinc, 2.25% lead.
+Telson’s Tahuehueto project was acquired by the company in 1997.
+The majority of exploration activities were performed between 2005 and 2008 and the company is now in position to carry the property to production.
+In anticipation of this, Telson collected and processed a 3,500 tonne initial bulk sample in early 2017, which enabled the sale of 259 dry tonnes of zinc concentrate and 201 tonnes of lead concentrate for US$1.47 million.
+The success of this initial bulk sample allowed the company to initiate preproduction mining with toll milling at an off-site processing plant.

-The estimated total cash sale value of the lead and zinc concentrates produced during Q1 was approximately US $3,039,487 based upon those concentrates delivered to Trafigura and invoiced by the Company to date
+The estimated total cash value of the lead and zinc concentrates produced during Q1 was approximately US$3.03 million based upon those concentrates delivered to Trafigura and invoiced by the company to date.

-Telson has also acquired 95 percent of the equipment required for a 1,000 tonne per day processing facility, obtained permits for both an existing and a new tailings disposal facility and have entered a leasing facility with Caterpillar for US$2 million of mobile equipment and initiated the above referenced preproduction program, mining between 100 to 130 tonnes per day and shipping ore to a toll mill for processing and subsequent sale of concentrates.
-Preproduction is planned to continue during construction and commissioning of its own processing plant on site, which was permitted in October 2017.
-On November 2017, Telson entered into a Loan Facility and Offtake Agreement with Trafigura Mexico SA de CV, a market leader in the global commodities industry, for up to US$15 million which will provide the bulk of the capital requirements to construct and operate an initial 1,000 tpd mining operation at Tahuehueto.
+Telson has also acquired 95 percent of the equipment required for a 1,000 tonne per day processing facility.
+The company has obtained permits for both an existing and a new tailings disposal facility and has entered a leasing facility with Caterpillar for US$2 million in mobile equipment.
+The company has also initiated a preproduction program, mining up to 130 tonnes per day and shipping ore to a toll mill for processing and subsequent sale of concentrates.
+Preproduction is planned to continue during construction and commissioning the processing plant on site, which was permitted in October 2017.

 - Two projects in pre-production in prime gold mining Mexican jurisdictions.

-- Prefeasibility study for Tahuehueto with an after-tax NPV (8 percent) of US$77 million, an IRR of 36 percent and a 21-year mine life based on a 550 tonnes per day.
+- Prefeasibility study for Tahuehueto outlines an after-tax NPV (8 percent) of US$77 million, an IRR of 36 percent and a 21-year mine life based on a 550 tonnes per day operation.

-- Telson has initiated construction of a mine capable of processing at least 1000 tonnes per day in order to achieve better economics by shortening the mine life by 50% or more.
+- Telson has initiated construction of a mine capable of processing at least 1000 tonnes per day in order to achieve better economics by shortening the mine life by 50 percent or more.

-- Tahuehueto resources contain an estimated 634,000 oz gold and adding silver as a gold equivalent elevates this number to 815,000 ounces gold equivalent with Au + Ag only.
-Potential equivalent value available in base metals of lead and zinc and copper.
+- Tahuehueto resources contain an estimated 634,000 ounces of gold and adding silver as a gold equivalent elevates this number to 815,000 ounces gold equivalent.

 - Purchase of Campo Morado property included full infrastructure, surface and underground mining equipment for 2,500 tonne per day production.

-- October 2017 Telson relaunched production at Campo Morado.
+- Telson commenced commercial production at Campo Morado in May 2018.

-- Tightly held share structure where management plus insider controlling major shareholder holds approximately 52 percent of shares.
+- Tightly held share structure with management and inside major shareholders holding approximately 55 percent of shares.

-- Management team with over 200 years of combined experience in the mining and capital markets industries and significant insight and hands on operation experience in the Mexico mining industry.
+- Management team with over 200 years of combined experience in the mining and capital markets industries as wells as significant insight and hands on operation experience in the Mexico mining industry.

-The Tahuehueto project is a 7,492-hectare property owned 100 percent through Telson’s Mexican subsidiary company.
-The property is located in Mexico’s Durango state within the Sierra Madre mountain range—a region that hosts multiple large-scale gold, silver and base metal deposits.
-Tahuehueto boasts a large gold, silver and base metal epithermal mineralizing system hosting numerous vein deposits and sits approximately 100 kilometers southwest of the Guanacevi region silver mines and 25 kilometers north of Topia’s silver mines.
+The Tahuehueto project is a 7,492-hectare property wholly-owned through Telson’s Mexican subsidiary company.
+The property is located in Mexico’s Durango state within the Sierra Madre mountain range, a region that hosts multiple large-scale gold, silver and base metal deposits.
+Tahuehueto boasts a large gold, silver and base metal epithermal mineralizing system hosting numerous vein deposits.
+The property sits approximately 100 kilometers southwest of the Guanacevi region silver mines and 25 kilometers north of Topia’s silver mines.

-Telson has owned the Tahuehueto property since 1997 and the company performed multiple exploration activities over the last two decades when funding was available in favourable market conditions, particularly between 2005-2008.
-The most recent work on the mine began in mid-2016 as Telson looked to advance the mine into its production stage.
-Telson sees this district-scale property as having vast exploration potential and has only explored within 500-750 hectares of the 7,400 hectare property to date.
+Telson has owned the Tahuehueto property since 1997 and has performed multiple exploration activities over the last two decades when funding was available in favourable market conditions, particularly between 2005 and 2008.
+The most recent work on the mine began in mid-2016 as Telson looked to advance the mine towards production.
+Telson sees this district-scale property as having vast exploration potential and has only explored between 500 to 750 hectares of the property to date.

-Part of the initial work conducted included a NI 43-101-compliant Prefeasibility Study for a 550-tonne per day ore processing mine.
-The study’s results released in January 2017 include the following highlights:
+Part of the initial work conducted included a NI 43-101-compliant prefeasibility study for a 550-tonne per day ore processing mine.
+The study’s results were released in January 2017 and include the following highlights:

-- Average Annual earnings before interest, taxes, depreciation and amortizatino (“EBITA”) of US$16.7 million
+- Average annual earnings before interest, taxes, depreciation and amortization (“EBITA”) of US$16.7 million

-- After-tax NPV (8 percent discount) over US$77 million
+- After-tax NPV (eight percent discount) over US$77 million

 - After-tax IRR of 36 percent